nurse-with-old-man

 • Limited Mobility: Difficulty moving around or completing daily tasks

-• Dwindling Appetite: Lowered interest in eating or changes in eating habits
+• Dwindling Appetite: Loss of appetite or changes in eating habits

 • Incontinence: Loss of bladder control or frequent bathroom emergencies